Turn leftovers into a cozy turkey noodle casserole that the whole family will love!

 - Add flour and cook for 1 minute.

-- Slowly stir in chicken broth and evaporated milk, until the mixture is smooth.
+- Slowly stir in chicken broth and cream or evaporated milk until the mixture is smooth.
 The mixture will be very thick at first.

 - Bring the sauce to a boil while stirring over medium heat.
 Let boil for 1 minute, then remove from heat and stir in salt, pepper, and parsley.